amycheng/nanogenmo_2016/README.md

-# nanogenmo_2016
+# Untitled Generative Novel Project
-source code for my entry for NaNoGenMo 2016
+This is the source code for my entry for [NaNoGenMo 2016](https://github.com/NaNoGenMo/2016)